arturovm/epitome/README.md

 #### First and foremost?
 Testing, testing, testing.

 Atom is amazing and awesome and unicorns and rainbows.
 RSS is not.
 RSS is a messy pain in the ass—kinda like diarrhea.
-I need people to test the program and try to break it (bug reporting will be _very_ appreaciated), so I can sort out all the little quirks and handle all sorts of use cases, and make the Pond reference implementation much more robust over time.
+I need people to test the program and try to break it (bug reporting will be _very_ appreciated), so I can sort out all the little quirks and handle all sorts of use cases, and make the Pond reference implementation much more robust over time.

 #### OPML Import and Export